 Helenium – Small daisy like flower, with slightly backward facing petals and autumnal colours

 Hydrangea – A popular garden shrub with enormous flowerheads.
-Cultivated hydrangea come in interesting colours.
+Commercial hydrangea comes in interesting colours.
 The way hydrangeas change colours, and move into a more muted palette, mix them with grasses for a just picked look.

 Iris – Very popular, available in blue, white and purple